adamsoliman/adamsoliman.github.io/_pages/research.md

     <button class="toggle-button" onclick="toggleText('abstracttheft', this)">Show Abstract</button>
   </span>
   <div id="abstracttheft" class="abstract">
-    From 2005 to 2019, forty US states increased the dollar value threshold delineating misdemeanor and felony theft, reducing the expected punishment for a subset of property crimes.
-Using an event study framework, we observe significant and growing increases in theft after a state reform is passed.
-We then show that reduced sanctions for theft have broader effects in the market for illegal activity.
-Consistent with a mechanism of substitution across income-generating crimes, we find decreases in both drug distribution crimes and the probability that a released offender previously convicted of drug distribution is reincarcerated for a new drug conviction.
+    From 2005 to 2019, forty US states increased the dollar value threshold delineating misdemeanor and felony theft, reducing the expected punishment for a subset of property crimes...
   </div>
 </div>